You just got a new Mac. A present to yourself for being oh so good.

 Migration Assistant Issues With Migrating From An External Drive

-Migrating from a Time Machine backup on an external hard drive.
-Or SSD (solid state drive) is one of the most reliable ways of transferring your data from one Mac to another.
+Migrating from a Mac Time Machine backup on an external hard drive.
+Or SSD (solid state drive) is one of the most reliable ways to migrate data from one Mac to another.
 But here are some tips to help you out if you it’s not working.

 1. Put your External Drive on your new Mac.

 Yes, that’s right.
-You take a full backup of your old Mac to an external USB drive.
+You take a full Time Machine backup of your old Mac to an external USB drive.

 Not sure how to do that then take a look at this Mac Backup article on the site here.